kalendar/assessments/srl/metacognition/planning/high.md

 Being aware of your thinking before starting a task is important because it makes completing activities easier and increases your confidence in handling different challenges in school.
 Keep up the good work!

-For more ideas about being a **frequent planner**, click on the Do button, below.
+For more ideas about being a **frequent planner**, click on the Do button below.